carlos-a-g-h/helix-anylinux-appimage/README.md

 ## About this specific appimage

-The appimages are made using the official binaries from the official repositories
+The appimages are made using the official binaries from the official releases

-The appimages made on this repo are NON-OFFICIAL, Helix already releases their own appimages, but they do not run on older systems, and that is why I made this repository, because I use an older system that does not run newer versions of Helix
+The appimages made on this repo are NON-OFFICIAL.
+Helix already releases their own appimages, but they do not run on older systems, and that is why I made this repository, because I use an older system that does not run newer versions of Helix